SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 * Create and bind a Postgres Service instance to your application.
 * Optionally, configure any Postgres client settings (e.g. `appsettings.json`)
-* Add Steeltoe CloudFoundry config provider to your `ConfigurationBuilder`.
+* Add Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 * Add `NpgsqlConnection` or `DbContext` to your `IServiceCollection`.

 ##### 2.2.1 Add NuGet Reference